MiaGobble/seam-docs/docs/Tutorials/using-scopes.md

 :::info

-### This tutorial is not yet released!
-Keep an eye peeled, and for now, feel free to browse the documentation and experiment.
+**This tutorial still needs to be finished!** Keep an eye peeled, and in the meantime, learn about scopes in a more technical and straightforward way by taking a look at [**scope's API docs**](../API/memory/Scope.md).

 :::